12 Day Adelaide to Perth Tour

-We continue west today, along the Eyre Highway, through Penong, with dozens of windmills scattered around the town.
+After a short break, we continue west, along the Eyre Highway, through Penong, with dozens of windmills scattered around the town.
 We’re now travelling along the Nullarbor Plain, the world's largest semi-arid karst (cave) landscape.
 Most of the park's landscape is flat except where the surface has collapsed into sinkholes revealing large underground caverns.

 We stop for a photo at the unique highway sign- “look out for camels, wombats and kangaroos”, as well as the Dog Fence, the longest fence in the world, at 5300km’s, stretching across 3 states.